How to measure shoulder range of motion

 Internal (medial) rotation70°

 See the full normal range of motion chart for every joint.
-The Goniometer app guides flexion, abduction, and external rotation with animated placement.
+The Goniometer app guides flexion, extension, abduction, and internal and external rotation with animated placement.

 What you need